12/7/20

 Magickers won’t decide the outcome.
 Neither will gunfighters or the Army.
 No, the battle will be waged at the ballot box, in civil court, and in the columns of the towns’ newspapers.
 Which town will prove itself, and which will be nothing but a “boodle town?”

 Why, yes, this one was inspired by one of my nonfiction books.
-This novel is on sale now; look for it at your favorite store.
+This novel is on sale now.

 5/4/20